 We are the Women in Cloud.
-We solve problems, see possibilities, and create impact.
+We solve problems, see possibilities and create impact.
 We are making a difference, from the first day of school to the corner office, and from the farmer’s field to the factory floor.
 This could be you.

 Emma’s career transformation was not organic, as the weakened demand in her design industry forced her to shift her focus and change direction.
 She taught herself to code, following the advice of a mentor who changed her perception of technology and coding – from something she thought was done in a dark back room, to a tool for creativity.
 “It was a creative space where you could make amazing things.
 So that really tick[ed] the box.”

-Emma believes that almost every challenge that we have in an organization or society can be aided by cloud technology.
+Emma believes that almost every challenge that we have in an organisation or society can be aided by cloud technology.
 For her, cloud is an enabler in transforming businesses and solving complex problems to build a more sustainable world – be it smart buildings, banking, healthcare, manufacturing, agriculture, or other areas of life.

 Emma finds it exciting to apply her design thinking skills to a client’s business problems – thinking about it creatively and outside the box to come up with different ideas to achieve a client’s vision and, sometimes, even, redesigning their vision.
 “I think some of the most exciting work that I get involved with and my team does is around transformation—looking at the business and completely transforming the way it might work.
 That kind of work just really sparks my creativity and that's the kind of work that I find I am the proudest of.”
 Fortunately for Emma, she is not alone in her pursuit of bringing this new dimension to Deloitte clients.